Hayden Pickard: Career

 Pickard was named as Barnsley's Academy Player of the Season for the 2020–21 campaign.
 He made his first-team debut on 20 September 2022, coming on for Ziyad Larkeche as an 89th-minute substitute in a 2–0 win over Newcastle United U21 in an EFL Trophy group stage game at Oakwell.

+On 15 November 2024, Pickard joined National League North side Farsley Celtic on loan.